elegant-scipy/elegant-scipy/markdown/ch4.markdown

 print('Shape of `slices`:', slices.shape)
 ```

-For each slice, calculate the Fourier transform.
-The Fourier
+For each slice, calculate the discrete Fourier transform.
+The DFT
-transform returns both positive and negative frequencies (more on
+returns both positive and negative frequencies (more on that in
-that in "Frequencies and their ordering"), so we slice out the
+"Frequencies and their ordering"), so we slice out the positive M / 2
-positive M / 2 frequencies for now.
+frequencies for now.

 ```python
 spectrum = np.fft.fft(slices, axis=0)[:M // 2 + 1:-1]
 spectrum = np.abs(spectrum)
 ```

+(As a quick aside, you'll note that we use `scipy.fftpack.fft` and
+`np.fft` interchangeably.
+NumPy provides basic FFT functionality,
+which SciPy extends further, but both include an `fft` function, based
+on the Fortran FFTPACK.)

 The spectrum can contain both very large and very small values.
 Taking the log compresses the range significantly.